CSMS API Specifications

 SoC | The State of Charge of a vehicle in %. |

-Local constraints | Power constraints of the electrical installation. |
+Local Constraints | Power constraints of the electrical installation. |

 V2G | Vehicle-to-Grid.
 Bi-directional charging. |

-Inlet | The EVSE’s “power input" interface connected to the electrical network. |
+Inlet | The Charging Station's “power input" interface connected to the electrical network. |

-Outlet | The EVSE’s “power output" interface connected to the vehicle. |
+Outlet | The Charging Station's “power output" interface connected to the vehicle. |

 Overview